 4. Operations Managers

-Last, but not least, the operations manager is another key equipment manufacturing role, and are often tasked with things like throughput and facilities layout.
+Last, but not least, the operations manager is another key equipment manufacturing role and are often tasked with things like throughput and facilities layout.

 In many cases, operations managers start off as engineers.
 They utilize lean six sigma techniques to ensure the success of your machine build and are obsessed with overall throughput and quality.

-As you can see, building the right team to build machines does not happen over night.
+As you can see, building the right team to build machines does not happen overnight.
 These equipment manufacturing roles are crucial to the success of a machine building team.
 Their functions have a lot of depth that require a long time to cultivate.

-If you’ve got some new machinery you need built, use our guide to choosing a machinery and equipment contract manufacturer to help you decide on the best pick for your business.
+If you’ve got some new machinery that you need built, use our guide to choosing a machinery and equipment contract manufacturer to help you decide on the best pick for your business.